 The following definitions of key terminology used in this document are provided both as an aid to readers unfamiliar with object-oriented modelling terminology, and to specify the precise usage of terms that are sometimes applied inconsistently across the object-oriented modelling community for the purpose of this document.
-Where applicable, the editors have tried to consistently use terminology that is compatible with that of the Resource Description Framework (RDF),3 a recommendation of the World Wide Web Consortium.
+Where applicable, the editors have tried to consistently use terminology that is compatible with that of the Resource Description Framework (RDF), a recommendation of the World Wide Web Consortium.
 The editors have tried to find a language, which is comprehensible to the non-computer expert and precise enough for the computer expert so that both understand the intended meaning.

-class A class is a category of items that share one or more common traits serving as criteria to identify the items belonging to the class.
+The Practical Scope of the CIDOC CRM, including a list of the relevant museum documentation standards, is discussed in more detail on the CIDOC CRM website at http://cidoc.ics.forth.gr/scope.html class A class is a category of items that share one or more common traits serving as criteria to identify the items belonging to the class.
 These properties need not be explicitly formulated in logical terms, but may be described in a text (here called a scope note) that refers to a common conceptualisation of domain experts.
 The sum of these traits is called the intension of the class.
 A class may be the domain or range of none, one or more properties formally defined in a model.
 The formally defined properties need not be part of the intension of their domains or ranges: such properties are optional.
 An item that belongs to a class is called an instance of this class.
 A class is associated with an open set of reallife instances, known as the extension of the class.
 Here "open" is used in the sense that it is generally beyond our capabilities to know all instances of a class in the world and indeed that the future may bring new instances about at any time (Open World).
 Therefore, a class cannot be defined by enumerating its instances.
 A class plays a role analogous to a grammatical noun, and can be completely defined without reference to any other construct (unlike properties, which must have an unambiguously defined domain and range).
 In some contexts, the terms individual class, entity or node are used synonymously with class.
+For example: